 950 Main Street, Worcester, Massachusetts

-Click here to register now!
+Registration is now closed.
 A schedule of the day’s events appears below.

 In the current climate of gridlock and dysfunction, many of us are calling out for solutions to strengthen our civic foundations at the local, state, and national level.
 Women especially are feeling energized to “do something” to fix political institutions that are widely perceived as broken.